petuum-inc/poseidon-release/docs/source/tutorial-private.rst

     # The model is in the Poseidon install directory.
 This line gets the Poseidon home.
     POSEIDON_HOME=`python -c 'import os; import tensorflow; print os.path.dirname(tensorflow.__file__)'`

-    # If you wish to view the model, cifarNet, it is in $POSEIDON_HOME/models/image/cifar10
     psd_run -c config.json "python $POSEIDON_HOME/models/image/cifar10/cifar10_train.py --max_steps 1000"

+Note that the above script for cifarNet is included in the Poseidon release.
+If you wish to view the model, it is located in ``$POSEIDON_HOME/models/image/cifar10``.

 Poseidon Logs
 -------------